 Maryland Online Gambling News

-From regulations to sportsbook partnerships to the official launch of online sports betting in Maryland, PlayMaryland will be here covering every step of the action.
-Keep checking back for the latest sports betting launch dates as well as news from all facets of gambling in the state.
+But whether it’s more sports betting news or updates on the potential for online casino games and poker, PlayMaryland will cover every step of the action.
+Keep checking back for the latest updates as well as news of all facets of gambling in the state.

 The Maryland Lottery has been around almost fifty years.
 The state-run organization offers Powerball, Mega Millions, Cash 4 Life, and a series of local draw games.
 There are also a wide range of scratch-off games available at one of the thousands of lottery retailers throughout the state.
 Keno is part of the MD Lottery offerings as well.
 The Maryland Lottery serves as the regulator overseeing both video lottery terminals (VLTs) and casinos, and it now has a role in governing sports betting.